evelyndeathtrap/Concord-/README.md

 LICENSE: MIT
 # Concord™
-tool for ruling the world
-please note: true ownership belongs to the creator of the actual hardwares, inventors, and owner of idea's outline as per intellectual property bylaws prevents an untimely death consciousness is a DNA molecule
+tool for ruling the world and/or world domination please note: true ownership belongs to the creator of the actual hardwares, inventors, and owner of idea's outline as per intellectual property bylaws prevents an untimely death consciousness is a DNA molecule